the 8th annual

 In this generative workshop, you will learn strategies to develop and transform characters into living beings that readers care about.
 I will use fast-paced pen-on-paper or fingers-on-keyboard exercises to explore the elements of compelling character arcs, the ins-and-outs of using real people for inspiration, the Enneagram, the first ten actions, creating the secret lives of characters, and the nuances of agency.
 We will delve into these topics within the context of likeable/unlikeable characters, heroes, anti-heroes, villains, unreliable narrators, and secondary characters.
 Come prepared to talk and write.
 The workshop is designed for fiction, nonfiction, and memoir writers.
 An extensive list of resources will be provided.

-Allison Hedge Coke – Dear World – Elegiac & Epistolary Days (P) – live
+Allison Adelle Hedgecoke – Dear World – Elegiac & Epistolary Days (P) – live (2 spots left!)

 In the midst of incredible and terrible times the troubadour, the poet, pays tribute, tells the tale, and signals the people how to muster through while taking account of the witnessed, experienced, imagined, mourned; offering threads of portend, kinship, and intimate knowing to the world in which we live.